apache/pekko/docs/src/main/paradox/remoting-artery.md

 Remoting is the mechanism by which Actors on different nodes talk to each other internally.

-When building an Akka application, you would usually not use the Remoting concepts directly, but instead use the more high-level
+When building an Pekko application, you would usually not use the Remoting concepts directly, but instead use the more high-level
-@ref[Akka Cluster](index-cluster.md) utilities or technology-agnostic protocols
+@ref[Pekko Cluster](index-cluster.md) utilities or technology-agnostic protocols
 such as [HTTP](https://doc.akka.io/docs/akka-http/current/),
 [gRPC](https://doc.akka.io/docs/akka-grpc/current/) etc.